s-macke/concepts-of-programming-languages/docs/exercises/Exercise5.md

 	result := ToStream(stringSlice).
 		Map(toUpperCase).
 		Filter(notDigit).
-		Reduce(concat).(string)
+		Reduce(concat)

 	if result != "A,B,C,D" {
 		t.Error(fmt.Sprintf("Result should be 'A,B,C,D' but is: %v", result)) }
 ```

- *Questions*
+*Question*
 - What is the type of Mapper, Predicate and Accumulator?
 - How can you make the types generic, so they work for any type, not only for string?

+TODO: trennung zwischen impl und beispiel
+TODO: evtl. kein Reduce.
+Zu komplex.
+Vorher gut erklären.
+Studenten kennen evtl. keine Streams.

 ## Exercise 5.4 - Word Count (WC)